samedhsh/costa_booking_probability/README.md

 # costa_booking_probability

-the documentation of the project is explained briefly in **documentation.docx**.
+The documentation of the project is explained briefly in **documentation.docx**.

 **Data Preprocessing and Model Training:**